The Summit Program

 The Almond Board of California Case Study

 The Almond Board of California began its biopesticide field trial program with the release of an RFP in January 2023.
-Lauren Fann, the Almond Board's C will provide an update on the field trial program and benefits it will offer almond growers.
+Lauren Fann, the Almond Board's Senior Specialist of Pest Management will provide an update on the field trial program and benefits it will offer almond growers.

 The Almond Board of California Case Study